vivekuppal/transcribe/docs/DeveloperGuide.md

 ## Software Installation

 Note that installation files are generated every few weeks.
-So these file will almost always trail the latst codebase available in the repo.
+So these file will almost always trail the latest codebase available in the repo.

 1. Download the zip file from
 ```